ama66/Data-Structures-and-Algorithms/README.md

 2- "Data Structures Through C in Depth" by S.K.
 Srivastava and Deepali Srivastava and Udemy course titled "Data Structures and Algorithms Through Python In Depth" by Deepali Srivastava

+3- "Advanced Data Structures in Java" , Udemy Course by by Deepali Srivastava

+4- "Advanced Data Structures in Python" , Udemy Course by by Deepali Srivastava